williamhoos/testrepo/docs/source/sign_up.rst

 Sign-up (First-time users)
 ==========================

-The process for first-time users is comprised of the following 8 steps:
+As indicated in the left arm of the :ref:`Sign-up or sign-in` workflow description, the registration process for first-time PEER users is comprised of the following 8 steps:

 .. _Register or login: